connectivedx/fuzzy-chainsaw/source/tags/Skeleton/README.md

-# PageRoot
+# Skeleton

 Defines the HTML skeleton.
 This is where you would link and include stylesheets, scripts, and meta tags.

 ## Props

-These are the properties that can be passed to the `<PageRoot />` React component
+These are the properties that can be passed to the `<Skeleton />` React component

 Property | Default | Valid Values | Description
 --- | --- | --- |:---